Raarup Adventures

 Comments

 We recently had the opportunity to house sit in Harlem, NYC, and if you haven't visited the area before - you'll want to after this post.
 As a large, vibrant community in Upper Manhattan, there are endless possibilities of exploration - parks, shopping, jazz, and soul food - to keep you in good spirits, which is exactly why we recommend spending a day in Harlem!
-Although Harlem has previously had a reputation of "not safe" and was known as an area to avoid, our entire week and a half there we thoroughly enjoyed ourselves and felt completely safe exploring.
-We do however still want to note that according to locals it is better to visit during the day and to still keep the same precautions you would anywhere in New York.
 Read on for a local's guide (thanks to our new friends who we house sat for) to the best places to eat, have a cocktail, and what to do when visiting Harlem.
 We recommend starting near 125th & Lenox (there is a huge train/subway station there) and exploring Harlem from there!

 Picture